 Another number they will look at when doing a blood test is the Lactate Dehydrogenase count.
 LDH is a combination of 5 different normal isoenzymes found in the blood.
 The level of LDH can go high in reaction to many different kinds of stress or damage to body tissues.
 As tissues are damaged they release more LDH.
 For example heart attacks will cause a high LDH counts within hours of the attack.
 Nevertheless active cancer activity can elevate them as it stresses and damages the surrounding body tissues.
 Although an LDH test isn't very useful for an initial diagnosis of lymphoma it is frequently used as monitoring test for those who already have lymphoma.
 Any elevation from the normal range may indicate a relapse or renewed growth.

-At the end of the day, the only true way to diagnose lymphoma is to do a biopsy of the suspect tumour/tissue.
-Nothing else will do.
+Curently the only true way to diagnose lymphoma is to do a biopsy of the suspect tumour/tissue.
+Nothing else will do, although as noted above circulating DNA may change this in the near future.
 This means removing a lymph node or section of a tumour and examining it under a microscope by an experienced pathologist.
 Actually a haematopathologist (one who specializes in pathology of the blood/lymph systems).
 The most common way to do this is a surgical procedure to literally cut it out and examine it.
 This is easy enough if the swollen node are near the surface of the skin, such as neck, armpit, or groin nodes) The problem is that some tumour masses are deep inside the body where it would be inconvenient at best, and risky at worst to cut the patient open and remove the node.
 Sometimes they will attempt what is called a Fine Needle Aspiration, or Needle biopsy for short.
 This means inserting a large needle (under lots of sedation of course) into the body and cutting out a chunk of the mass they are interested in.
 The problem with this procedure is that it has a very low rate of success.
 Most test results come back inconclusive.
 This procedure is used most often when they want to avoid major surgery to open up the body cavity just to get a good sample.

 Bone marrow biopsies can be a very uncomfortable and painful experience for some people.
 Yet for others it is not painful at all.
 Some say it is the doctors technique that makes the difference, others say it is the patients ability to tolerate pain, and yet others say it is the medications you take that make the difference.
 Every patient will receive one of the freezing agents such as xylocaine to freeze the area.
 For most people including this webmaster who has had about twenty BMB's, this is all that is required for pain management.
 The key is to use lots of freezing.
 (My doctor uses 20cc of xylocaine).